Embarrassment Is Not Real & The Opinions of Your Unambitious Peers Rarely Pay Bills

 They haven’t even tried, what do they know?

-So I ask you…What does success mean to you and how do you measure your milestones?
+So I ask you…What does success mean to YOU and how do you measure your milestones?

 A conversation about the subjectivity of success, what constitutes a meaningful milestone in pursuit of a dream, and the lost art of minding the business that pays you.

 I'm from Atlanta, also known as The Black Mecca, where everybody is bold, brave, and believes they're God's flashiest gift to creation, as well as natural-born small business owners.
-I use the terms "business" and "owners" loosely when referring to residents in the land of illegitimate LLC's but I digress.
+I use the terms "business" and "owners" loosely when referring to some of the residents in the land of illegitimate LLC's but I digress.
 Right or wrong, good, bad or indifferent, I love my people so…you know what, As we should !
 We gave you MLK, the latest Little Mermaid, Nene Leakes, and hot lemon pepper wings; that's pure inspiration, babes.
 So if you want to talk about dreams…talk to someone from the 404.

 Regardless of the reputation we've garnered for ourselves in recent years, there is no denying the opportunity for Black excellence that exists here.
 Our rich history of change-makers paved the way for that possibility and set a standard for success worth striving toward for Black people across the globe.
 My father is a perfect testament to the power of their impact and their influence over the global Black citizen.
 After growing up in Nigeria, at age 18, he left for Italy to attend college and begin his working career.
 I always used to say he could've gone anywhere in the world after graduation, could have simply remained in Tuscany, but chose to migrate to Atlanta, GA, of all places…why?